Why is Alastair Campbell learning German in lockdown? | DW | 15.03.2021

 Would the University of Cambridge modern languages graduate have dusted off his German skills in a more normal 2020 and 2021?

 "Probably not," he says, wheeling back to Fiona before too long.
-"She knows me very well," and sensed that her jet-setting partner might need a project to stop him climbing the walls while shut in at home.
-Despite the restrictions on travel, Campbell, Fiona, and their dog managed a weekend getaway in Freiburg last October to practice, or at least to try to.
-The hotel staff could not stop themselves from responding in English, Campbell laments, even after he said he wanted to use his German — a tale likely to resonate with English-speakers residing here.
+"She knows me very well," and sensed that her jet-setting partner might need a project to stop him climbing the walls while shut-in at home.
+Despite the restrictions on travel, Campbell, Fiona and their dog managed a weekend getaway in the southern German city of Freiburg last October to practice, or at least to try to.
+The hotel staff could not stop themselves from responding in English, Campbell laments, even after he said he wanted to use his German — a tale likely to resonate with English-speakers residing in the country.

 "I've actually just finished Die Leiden des jüngen Werther [The Suffering of the Young Werther, by Goethe], which I did at university.
 But I'm now reading Ein allzu kurzes Leben [A Life Too Short], the story of Robert Enke, the footballer who killed himself," Campbell says, back in his mother tongue at this point.
 He'd read it already, but not in German.